ricardonava/decantos-menu-pwa/README.md

 ## Instructions:
 Run in incognito mode

-Run Android or Desktop Chrome for PWA functionality
+Run on Android or Desktop Chrome for PWA functionality

 [Decantos PWA](https://decantos-menu-pwa.vercel.app/)